therafatm/unnamed-language/README.md

 This should make a class file for `filename`
 - Now you can run the program, `java filename`

+Just fyi, jasmin is an assembler for the JVM.
+It takes assembly-ish instructions and converts it into class files.
+I should've also probably added a script to do all this, but lets just push that onto the tech debt stack for now (:

 ## Extra Things I did